-Last summer, we didn't have much of a choice but to slow down.
+The summer of 2020, we didn't have much of a choice but to slow down.
 Pools were closed, many families canceled or postponed their vacations, we were only a few months into a global pandemic, and there was so much uncertainty.
-While this summer certainly looks different than last year, it's OK if you're not jumping right back into doing All The Things.
+While this summer certainly looks different, it's OK if you're not jumping right back into doing All The Things.

 Being busy to the point of being stressed is not a badge of honor.